briancavalier/avow/README.md

 # avow

 Avow is a very tiny, very fast, fully asynchronous promise implementation.
-It is less than 150 lines of code (sans UMD boilerplate), less than 500 *bytes* when closured+gzipped, and in *very limited testing* appears to be as fast as or faster than most other synchronous implementations in environments where a fast `nextTick` is available.
+It is less than 150 lines of code (sans comments and UMD boilerplate), less than 500 *bytes* when closured+gzipped, and in *very limited testing* appears to be as fast as or faster than most other synchronous implementations in environments where a fast `nextTick` is available.
 It uses `process.nextTick` or `setImmediate` if available (you can use [NobleJS's setImmediate polyfill](https://github.com/NobleJS/setImmediate)), and will fall back to `setTimeout` (srsly, use the polyfill) otherwise.

 It passes the [Promises Test Suite](https://github.com/domenic/promise-tests), including all extensions.